 Cue the drumroll because...
-I can now officially say I am full-time food blogger and photographer!
+I can now officially say I am a full-time food blogger and photographer!
 I can't even believe I am saying these words but, after almost two years of doing this blog & food photography gig as a side-hustle, I have FINALLY decided to take the plunge and pour my heart into ShortGirlTallOrder full-time.

 My story before blogging